benauby11/Unbeatable-AI-TicTacToe/README.md

 # TicTacToe

 ## Overview
-TicTacToe is an interactive console-based Tic Tac Toe game, where you can test your skills against a challenging AI opponent.
+Unbeatable-AI-TicTacToe is an interactive console-based Tic Tac Toe game, where you can test your skills against an AI opponent, which I claim to be impossible to beat.
 This project is built using C++ and implements the Minimax algorithm with alpha-beta pruning to provide an optimized and competitive game experience.

 ## Inspiration
 This project was inspired by Professor Mohammed Alam's Python-based Tic Tac Toe implementation, which laid the groundwork for creating a more sophisticated AI opponent in C++.